2 The Basics II: Accidentals and Beats

 - Write the pitches on the staff using correct beaming based on the given rhythm.
 Assume a quarter note equals one beat.

-DYNAMICS 2.9
+2.9 Dynamics

 In Chapter 1, we learned about articulation marks: symbols that tell musicians how to perform specific notes.
 In this section, we learn about dynamics: symbols that tell musicians at what volume (how soft or how loud) to perform specific sections.
-The symbols are abbreviations of Italian words based on piano (soft) and forte (loud).
+These symbols are abbreviations of Italian words based on piano (soft) and forte (loud).

 Example 2.9.1.
 Dynamics